-Whilst all the larger theme parks offer either trams or moving walkways to get you from the parking lot to the the main entrance, once inside you are pretty much on your own!
+Whilst all the larger theme parks offer either trams or moving walkways to get you from the parking lot to the main entrance, once inside you are pretty much on your own!

 If you have children or adults with mobility problems in your party, then it is worth considering getting some ‘wheels’ for them, either in the form of a stroller (also known as a buggy or pushchair), a wheelchair or a motorised scooter (sometimes called a mobility cart or ECV; Electric Convenience Vehicle).

 Rent or bring your own?

 When renting at the theme parks, you may or may not be expected to pay a small deposit.
 If renting from a resort hotel or at somewhere like Downtown Disney then you can expect to have to pay a much larger deposit.

 Walt Disney World and SeaWorld Orlando do not allow visitors to bring their own Segway two-wheeled scooters into the parks as they are deemed too dangerous.

 Segways can travel at up to 12 mph and they take the view that it would be unsafe to allow them in amongst the crowds.
 Walt Disney World’s own Segways are restricted to only 5 mph.

-Universal Orlando allow visitors on Segways on a case-by-case basis.
+Universal Orlando allows visitors on Segways on a case-by-case basis.

 The cost of renting a wheelchair is around $10 per day and an electric scooter around $35 to $40 per day.
 Sometimes there are different models depending upon the weight of the occupant.
 Click here for detailed rental costs of wheelchairs and scooters in all the major theme parks.

 With wheelchairs or scooters then it is worth reserving them in advance as the parks do not keep large stocks of them and if you do not rent in advance you may find they have none available on the day.